-- That there are different types of committed, stable relationships - How these relationships might contribute to human happiness and their importance for bringing up children - What marriage is including their legal status eg that marriage carries legal rights and protections not available to couples who are cohabiting or who have married, for example, in an unregistered religious ceremony - Why marriage is an important relationship choice for many couples and why it must be freely entered into - The characteristics and legal status of other long-term relationships - The roles and responsibilities of parents with respect to raising of children, including the characteristics of successful parenting - Practical steps they can take in a range of different contexts to improve or support respectful relationships - How stereotypes, in particular stereotypes based on sex, gender, race, religion, sexual orientation or disability, can cause damage (eg how they might normalize non-consensual behaviour or encourage prejudice) - That in school and in wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including people in positions of authority and due tolerance of other people's beliefs - That some types of behaviour within relationships are criminal, including violent behaviour and coercive control - The legal rights and responsibilities regarding equality (particularly with reference to the protected characteristics as defined in the Equality Act 2010) and that everyone is unique and equal - How to recognise the characteristics and positive aspects of healthy one-to-one intimate relationships which include mutual respect, consent, loyalty, trust, shared interests and outlook, sex and friendship - That all aspects of health can be affected by choices they make in sex and relationships, positively or negatively, eg physical, emotional, mental, sexual and reproductive health and wellbeing - The facts about reproductive health, including fertility, and the potential impact of lifestyle on fertility for men and women and menopause
+- That there are different types of committed, stable relationships - How these relationships might contribute to human happiness and their importance for bringing up children - #What marriage is, including their leal status e.g.t that marriage carries legal rights and protections not available to couples who are cohabiting or who have married, for example, in an unregulated religious ceremony - Why marriage is an important relationship choice for many couples and why it must be freely entered into - The characteristics and leal status of other long-term relationships - The roles and responsibilities of parents with respect to raising of children, including characteristics of successful parenting - Practical steps they can take in a range of different contexts to improve or support respectful relationships - How stereotypes, in particular stereotypes based on sex, gender, race, religion, sexual orientations or disability, can cause damage (e.g., how they might normalise nonconsensual behaviour or encourage prejudice) - That in school and in wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including people in positions of authority and due tolerance of other people's beliefs - That some types of behaviour within relationships are criminal, including violent behaviour and coercive control - The legal rights and responsibilities regarding equality (particularly with reference to the protected characteristics as defined in the Equality Act 2010 and that everyone is unique and equal - How to recognise the characteristics and positive aspects of healthy one-to-one intimate relationships, which include mutual respect, consent, loyalty, trust, shared interests and outlook, sex and friendships

-- That they have a choice to delay sex or to enjoy intimacy without sex - The facts about the full range of contraceptive choices, efficacy and options available - The facts around pregnancy including miscarriage - That there are choices in relation to pregnancy (with medically and legally accurate, impartial information on all options, including keeping the baby, adoption, abortion and where to get further help) - How the different sexually transmitted infections (STIs) including HIV/AIDs, are transmitted, how risk can be reduced through safer sex (including through condom use) and the importance of and facts about testing - How to get further advice, including how and where to access confidential sexual and reproductive health advice and treatment - How to talk about their emotions accurately and sensitively, using appropriate vocabulary - That happiness is linked to being connected to others - How to recognise the early signs of mental wellbeing concerns - How to critically evaluate when something they do or are involved in has positive or negative effects on their own and others' mental health
+- That all aspects of health can be affected by choices they make in sex and relationships, positively or negatively, e.g. physical, emotional, mental, sexual and reproductive health and wellbeing - The facts about reproductive health, including fertility, and the potential impact of lifestyle on fertility for men and women and menopause - That they have a choice to delay sex or to enjoy intiamcy without sex - The facts about the full range of contraceptive choices, efficacy and options available - The facts around pregnancy including miscarriage - That there are choices in relation to pregnancy (with medically and legally accurate, impartial information on all options, including keeping the baby, adoption, abortion and where to get further help). - How the different sexually transmitted infections (STI's), including HIV / AIDs, are transmitted, now risk can be reduced through safer sex (including through condom use) and the importance of and facts about testing - How to get further advice, including how and where to access confidential sexual reproductive health advice and treatment - How to talk about their emotions accurately and sensitively, using appropriate vocabulary - That happiness is linked to being connected to others - How to recognise the early signs of mental wellbeing concerns - How to critically evaluate when something they do or are involved in has a positive or negative effect on their own or other's mental health.